typed-ember/ember-cli-typescript/docs/ts/using-ts-effectively.md

 }
 ```

-A good approach is to start at your "leaf" modules (the ones that don't import anything else from your app, only Ember or third-party types) and then work your way back inward toward the most core moduels that are used everywhere.
+A good approach is to start at your "leaf" modules (the ones that don't import anything else from your app, only Ember or third-party types) and then work your way back inward toward the most core modules that are used everywhere.
 Often the highest-value modules are your Ember Data models and any core services that are used everywhere else in the app – and those are also the ones that tend to have the most cascading effects (having to update _tons_ of other places in your app) when you type them later in the process.

 Finally, leave `"noEmitOnError": true` (the default) in the `"compilerOptions"` hash in your `tsconfig.json`.
 This will fail your build if you have type errors, which gives you the fastest feedback as you add types.